Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Methionine is another amino acid that is critical for cancer growth, particularly in tumours.
 Dietary restriction of methionine has been shown to enhance cancer treatment in mouse models for a range of cancer types, including carcinoma, glioma, prostate cancer, colorectal cancer, breast cancer and melanoma.

 It is also challenging to eliminate methionine from a nutritious diet.
-However, we have designed the cancer recipe books to de-emphasise methionine to prioritise recipes that contain less methionine.
+However, we have designed the cancer recipe books to de-emphasise methionine and prioritise recipes that contain less methionine.

 Foods that are highest in methionine include eggs, shrimp/prawns and some fish.